A Statement of Jewish Values - From Hundreds of American Rabbis and Cantors

 Rabbi's Note:

 Sol and Nina Glasner recently spent a month as volunteers on Israeli farms in January-February, helping to save the harvests after terror attacks and war disrupted life.
-With their permission, I'm sharing most of the letters (along with some of the many photos) that Sol sent.
-He also gave a talk at Seaside about their work, the people they met, and the feeling of life in Israeli during...Read more...
+With their permission, I'm sharing most of the letters that Sol sent.
+He also gave a talk at Seaside about their work, the people they met, and the feeling of life in Israeli during wartime.
+Due to technical limitations, I could only share a...Read more...

 Elijah: The Most Famous Guest at Your Seder (Video)